rafalh/btcwidget/README.md

 	sudo apt-get install python3 python3-gi python3-matplotlib

-Then you can run application:
+Then you can run the application:

-	bitgui/main.py
+	btcwidget/main.py

 If you want to run it in background:

-	nohup bitgui/main.py &
+	nohup btcwidget/main.py &

 Notice
 ------